slaymut/Space-Invaders/README.md

 NOTE: MONSTER ACCELERATION WHEN KILLING MONSTERS IS NOT A THING IN PROGRESSIVE MODE.
 THE GAME WOULD BE TOO HARD.

-SECOND NOTE: I RECOMMEND "make clean" before making if doing "make", so everything is fresh and clean.
+SECOND NOTE: I RECOMMEND "make clean" before doing "make", so everything is fresh and clean.